marclar/henshall/deployment/ansible/README.md

     [hubot-hostname]
     129.21.11.111

 This ensures the master node knows about the hubot child node.

-Copy the deployment/ansible directory from this repo to the master node.
+Next, copy the deployment/ansible directory from this repo to the master node.

+    scp -r ./deployment/ansible/* ansible-master:~/

 Edit the hubot configuration vars in `./deployment/ansible/hubot.yml`